SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > Die Codes
-Values are cumulative, so, if the effect has a die code of 3D, the effect’s diﬃculty is 6.
+Values are cumulative, so, if the effect has a die code of 3D, the effect’s difficulty is 6.
-Diﬃculty
+Difficulty
 Characteristic Type
 per 1D
 Damage (mental or physical)*